Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Burnside has 20 active public transport stops, all of which are bus stops.
 These stops are served by three different routes that together facilitate 1,499 weekly passenger trips.
-The accessibility of public transport in Burnside is rated as good, with residents on average located 210 meters from the nearest stop.
+The accessibility of these services is deemed good, with residents on average being located just 210 meters from the nearest stop.

-On average, there are 214 trips per day across all routes, which translates to approximately 74 weekly trips per individual stop.
+On a daily basis, there are an average of 214 trips across all routes, which equates to approximately 74 weekly trips per individual stop.

 Frequently Asked Questions - Transport